Search and Filter Conversations

 Search currently matches attachment file names but does not search inside the content of attached documents.
 To find a conversation with a specific attachment, search for the file name.

 Yes.
-Search looks through all content in a conversation, including internal notes.
-This means you can search for notes your team left, such as "urgent" or "needs manager approval," to find conversations flagged with those keywords.
+Search looks through all content in a conversation, including Internal Chat messages.
+This means you can search for team-only messages such as "urgent" or "needs manager approval" to find conversations flagged with those keywords.

 Export functionality for search results is not currently available.
 You can use the search and filter tools to identify conversations and then take action on them directly within the inbox.